-To tell you the truth, there are many factors involved when it comes to establishing a successful collaboration that brings benefits for both sides.
+To tell you the truth, there are many factors involved when it comes to establishing a successful collaboration that brings benefits to both sides.

 The biggest factor that decides your freelancing prosperity is your client.
 After all, he’s the one who’s putting the cash down, and he’s the one who dictates most of the terms.
 Notice that I’ve mentioned “most” because you also have the right to negotiate the final terms.
 Because of the client’s importance, the selection process should be rigorous and in-depth thought.

-Asking the right questions during an interview is the best way to ensure that you’re both on the same “frequency”.
-During today’s post, we’re going explore five important questions that every freelancer should ask his potential clients.
+Having the right questions that freelancers should ask during an interview is the best way to ensure that you’re both on the same “frequency”.
+During today’s post, we’re going to explore five important questions that every freelancer should ask his potential clients.

 Let’s take a look.

 1. How Many Freelancers Have You Worked With Before?

 Martha Clooney, a professional freelance writer at Best Essays suggests: “The first question should be related to their experience with freelancers in general.
 You should ask this question as soon as you get the chance to address a few questions.
 Make sure that you ask for that privilege before they start interviewing.”